 There are many theories why one-sided training increases strength in the non-working side but the precise physiological mechanisms that underlie the effect are still unknown.
 Smart scientists think the gains are likely due to neuromuscular adaptations and an increase in the neural drive to the untrained side.
 Which basically means the nervous system pathways to the muscle are improved.

-Unilateral (one-sided) training is often the ugly step child of many workout routines, especially for the bigger muscles.
+Unilateral (one-sided) training is often the ugly stepchild of many workout routines, especially for the bigger muscles.
 When was the last time you did 1 arm dumbbell chest presses?
 Or a 1 leg weighted deadlift?
 (This is one of the best butt exercises).
-I think many people don’t utilize single sided exercises because it takes more time to complete.
-One could argue that one side is mostly resting when the other is working, so you can switch sides without a rest period and finish in the same time.
+I think many people don’t utilize single-sided exercises because it takes more time to complete.
+One could argue that one side is mostly resting when the other is working, so you can switch sides without a rest period and finish at the same time.
 Besides, I always feel like I am wasting my time resting in between sets when I could be working.

 Now here is where it gets really interesting, research has shown there is something called a “bilateral deficit” present in many people.
 Meaning, the total amount of weight the right and left limbs can lift is less than the total sum for the individual limbs combined.
 Furthermore integrated muscle tests (using EMGs) suggest the prime movers in bilateral work are less active!

 2 Arm Barbell Curl: 90lbs.
 (90lbs. total) 1 Arm Dumbbell Curl 50lbs.
 (100lbs. total)